mobilecoinfoundation/mobilecoin/sgx/README.md

 Acknowledgements:
 -----------------

-Some of this code is indeed factored out of rust `std` and the Baidu `rust-sgx-sdk` (https://github.com/baidu/rust-sgx-sdk).
+Some of this code is indeed factored out of rust `std` and the Baidu [`rust-sgx-sdk`](https://github.com/baidu/rust-sgx-sdk).
 However, the goal of this project is different from Baidu `rust-sgx-sdk`.

 We are not trying to create a drop-in replacement for the entire rust standard library, and then patch third-party dependencies to compile against it.

-Rather, we take
-a stricter point of view that third-party dependencies that need to talk to the OS may not be appropriate to run in the enclave.
+Rather, we take a stricter point of view that third-party dependencies that need to talk to the OS may not be appropriate to run in the enclave.
 Making an OCALL out of the enclave in order to make a system call to support such applications may expose vulnerabilities, see Iago attacks.